dcqueiroga/twitter-stream-redpanda/README.md

 ## Introduction

+### Solution overview

+In this project, I've developed two applications in Java with Spring Cloud: a producer, to ingest data from Twitter API data source and publish it to a Kafka topic; and a consumer, to consume messages from that topic, process and ingest them into an Elasticsearch NoSQL database for further analysis in Kibana.

 ### What is Kafka?

 [Kafka](https://kafka.apache.org/) is a high throughput distributed messaging system which allows you to create data streaming pipelines.
 Their pros include: